operator-framework/rukpak/docs/provisioner-spec.md

 ## Overview

-A provisioner is a controller responsible for reconciling `Bundle` and/or `BundleInstance` objects using provisioner-specific logic, but with a consistent API.
+A provisioner is a controller responsible for reconciling `Bundle` and/or `BundleDeployment` objects using provisioner-specific logic, but with a consistent API.
 This provisioner concept is inspirted by and therefore very similar to native Kubernetes's `Ingress` API and the ecosystem of ingress controllers.